 An electric rotary drill rig would be used to drill the wells.
 A drill rig would be used to spin a drill bit attached to drill pipe.
-Well casings would be installed and cemented in place and drilling is conducted through the casing.
 As the bit advances deeper into the earth, additional drill pipe is added to the "drill string."
 Drill string would be stored on site in a "pipe rack" until additional sections are needed.
-A blow-out preventer would be installed.
 The process of drilling, adding drill stem, and drilling again would continue until the driller has reached the desired depth of approximately 3,800 feet.
 Drilling mud is used to lubricate the bit, return drill cuttings back to the surface, and control pressure within the hole.
 Fluids used in the drilling operation would be contained and stored on site in mobile tanks or 55-gallon drums in a designated containment area.
 This process is very similar to the HDD process that is described in more detail below.
-Once the well is in place the well would be completed including installation of 5 ancillary valving, piping, and monitoring equipment, would be installed and tested
+Once the well is in place, ancillary valving, piping, and monitoring equipment would be installed and tested.